 Program

-The course will end with a 2-day workshop and hackathon meeting in Heidelberg in June 2024 during which students will be able to implement a short project and listen to scientific lectures.
+The course will end with a 2-day workshop and hackathon meeting in Heidelberg on May 30/31-June 1st 2025 during which students will be able to implement a short project and listen to scientific lectures.

 Prerequisites